joengelh/multichain-supplychain-demo/api-oem/README.md

-# Bank API Documentation
+# OEM API Documentation

 ## Concept

-A banking service on the blockchain is fundamentally diffrent from traditional banking services, since the bank does not require to have administrative access to the account/wallet of the customer.
-Hence, the relationship can be designed in a trustless manner.
+A manufacturer of goods faces the challenge of quality and safety assurance.
+In a traditional business model, the manufacturer looses control over the product once it is shipped to a reseller.
+In a blockchain based business model, the manufacturer can give the device a unique ID and have IoT Sensors write data about the product to the blockchain for customers to retrace the products history.
+Counterfeit and manipulated products can thus be identified more easily.

 ## Functionality

-This API Serves to the **frontend-bank** all the functionalities expected of a bank service.
+This API Serves to the **frontend-OEM** the following functionalities:
-Firstly, the customer can create an account using wallet address, name, email and password.
-Thereafter he can convert USD to USD Token by funding USD to theire own wallet.
-This transaction can be monitored and billed accordingly by the bank.
-Aswell the customer can view the blockchains burn address and use it in his own interface to burn USD.
-This transaction can be monitored and billed accordingly aswell.
+* retrieving the own address
+* querying the blockchain for the current issued inventory
+* issue new assets
+* sending assets to the business partners
+* proposing a business deal as an atomic exchange

 ## Directions

-In a real world scenario this API would be served by the node labeled **bank**.
+In a real world scenario this API would be served by the node labeled **OEM**.
-For simplicities sake in the demo all APIs are being served by one central host using port 5001.
+For simplicities sake in the demo all APIs are being served by one central host using port 5003.

 ## Open Endpoints

 * [root](docs/root.md) : `GET /`
 * [ownAddress](docs/address/ownAddress.md) : `GET /api/v1/ownAddress`
 * [balance](docs/address/balance.md) : `POST /api/v1/balance`
-* [burnAddress](docs/address/burnAddress.md) : `GET /api/v1/burnAddress`
+* [inventory](docs/address/inventory.md) : `GET /api/v1/inventory`
+* [issueMore](docs/address/issueMore.md) : `POST /api/v1/issueMore`
-* [fund](docs/address/fund.md) : `POST /api/v1/fund`
+* [send](docs/address/send.md) : `POST /api/v1/send`
-* [refund](docs/address/refund.md) : `POST /api/v1/refund`
+* [atomicExchange](docs/address/atomicExchange.md) : `POST /api/v1/atomicExchange`